+(9) No director may vote upon any proposal for acceptance of an application for membership of the company in which he is in any way interested or vote upon any claim against the company in which he is in any way interested.

 Records of decisions to be kept

 19. The directors must ensure that the company keeps a record, in writing, for at least six years from the date of the decision recorded, of every unanimous or majority decision taken by the directors.

-Directors' discretion to make further rules
+Directors' discretion to agree procedure

-20. Subject to the bye-laws, the directors may make any rule which they think fit about how they take decisions, and about how such rules are to be recorded or communicated to directors.
+20. Subject to the bye-laws, the directors may agree any procedure they think fit for the taking of decisions and how such procedure is recorded or communicated to directors.

 APPOINTMENT OF DIRECTORS

 Number

 21. The number of directors shall not be less than six or more than thirty-two.
 The company may by ordinary resolution increase or reduce the number of directors.

 Qualifications

+22.
-- 22. (1) Any person who is ordinarily resident in these Islands shall be eligible to be appointed as a director of the company. - (2) In addition to paragraph (1) any person shall be eligible to be appointed as a director of the company where they are: - (a) an owner of a ship entered in the company, or - (b) a director of or employed in any substantially full-time executive capacity by a corporation which is any of the following: - (i) a member corporation - (ii) the holding company of a member corporation - (iii) a subsidiary of a member corporation - (iv) associated with a member corporation, or

-- (c) a director of Standard Bermuda, Standard Asia or any company that is an associate of Standard Bermuda. - (3) In addition to paragraph (2), a person recommended for appointment as a director by a seventy-five percent majority of the directors shall be eligible to be a director. - (4) The number of directors appointed under paragraph (2) shall not exceed one-fifth of the total number of directors. - (5) The chairman cannot be elected under paragraph (2). - (6) An employee of the managers or their agents is entitled to be appointed as a director under paragraph (2) but cannot participate in or vote on any matter which concerns the terms of engagement of the managers, their performance or their remuneration.

-Methods of appointing directors

-- 23. Any person who qualifies for appointment as a director under bye-law 22, and is permitted by law to do so, may be appointed to be a director: - (a) by ordinary resolution of the members, or - (b) by a decision of the directors, to fill a vacancy, valid until the next AGM.

-Retirement of directors by rotation
+(1) Only persons who qualify under the following provisions shall be eligible for appointment as directors of the company, namely Aany person who is: (a) ordinarily resident in these Islands shall be eligible to be appointed as a director of the company;- or (2) In addition to paragraph (1) any person shall be eligible to be appointed as a director of the company where they are: (ba) an owner of a ship entered in the company or its subsidiaries, or (bc) a director of or employed in any substantially full-time executive capacity by a corporation which is any of the following: - (i) a member corporation, - (ii) the holding company of a member corporation. - (iii) a subsidiary of a member corporation, (iv) associated with a member corporation, or (ed) a director of Standard UK, Standard Asia, Standard Ireland or any subsidiary of the company that is an associate of Standard Bermuda.
+(32) Notwithstanding bye-law 22(1), In addition to paragraph (2), a person recommended for appointment as a director by a seventy-five percent majority of the directors shall be eligible to be a director.
+(43) The number of directors appointed under bye-law 22paragraph (32) shall not exceed one-fifth of the total number of directors.
+(54) The chairman cannot be elected under bye-law 22paragraph (32).
+(65) An employee of the managers or their agents or an -affiliated company of the managers is entitled to be appointed as a director under paragraph (3)-bye-law 22(1)(d) or bye-law 22(2) but cannot participate in or vote on any matter which concerns the terms of engagement of the managers, their performance or their remuneration.
+Methods of appointing directors 23.
+Any person who qualifies for appointment as a director under bye-law 22, and is permitted by law to do so, may be appointed to be a director: (a) by ordinary resolution of the members, or (b) by a decision of the directors, to fill a vacancy, valid until the next annual general meetingAGM.
+Retirement of directors by rotation 24.
+(1) At every annual general meeting, any directors: